 Last in our list of best operas for beginners is one that will bring a bit of light relief for all you opera beginners.
 The Barber of Seville is a frivolous, fizzy feast of fun, packed full of wit, excitement and vocal fireworks.
 Rossini’s most famous opera focuses on a barber, Figaro.
 He must help Count Almaviva prise his love Rosina away from her evil, manipulative guardian, Dr Bartolo.
 It combines vocal jollities with physical comedy, making The Barber of Seville an opera for all the family to enjoy.

-Elsewhere on the site, we ask which are the best opera houses in Italy? and list the greatest opera composers of all time.
-We look at more Italian operas: 5 of the best to explore after Tosca, and we also profile six of the best contemporary operas.
-Last but not least, we ask, Which are Wagner's best and most famous operas?
+Elsewhere on the site, we ask which are the best opera houses in Italy, and we list the greatest opera composers of all time.
+We leap forward into the her and now to profile six of the best contemporary operas.
+Last but not least, we ask: which are Wagner's best and most famous operas?